How to Make Zucchini Noodles Without a Spiralizer

 - Salt after cooking, just before serving

 Later this week I will be sharing a healthy Mediterranean inspired veggie sauce to go with these zoodles.
 It’s the whole reason I decided to share this zoodle recipe with you!
 I’m obsessed!
+(UPDATE: here is the recipe for Greek Pasta with Chicken or Zoodles)

 More recipe ideas you are going to love!